mtownsend509/A-Day-in-the-Leaf/README.md

 - [License](https://github.com/abbeydoyle/ecommerce-backend/blob/main/LICENSE) - Contains the webpage license

-- [ReadMe](https://github.com/mtownsend509/A-Day-in-the-Leaf/blob/Develope/LICENSE) - This file containing an executive overview of the project
+- [ReadMe](https://github.com/mtownsend509/A-Day-in-the-Leaf/blob/Develope/README.md) - This file containing an executive overview of the project

-### To Use The Deployed Application
-This application uses common website workflow.
-You will need to log in or sign up before doing anything else.
-Once logged in you will see an empty dashboard, that's okay!
-Press the "add plant" button to add your first plant to your dashboard.
-In the add plant page you will need to add various information about your houseplant's care needs and any other care information you'd like to add.
-Once you're done press the submit button at the bottom of the page, and your new plant should be populated on your dashboard.
-Add more if you'd like, or use this plant to help you keep track of it's needs and care using the water button.

 <!-- Provide instructions and examples for use.
 Include screenshots as needed.